1. Online Sales Training – Introduction

 Nonetheless, online sales training shouldn’t replace offline learning completely.

-Classroom-based training still offers certain benefits for your businesses, you should take advantage of both learning methods.
+Classroom-based training still offers certain benefits for your businesses, and we believe you should take advantage of both learning methods.

 16. Technology, Analytics and performance measurement